sensetence/vue-quintable/README.md

                   selectPosition:"pre",
                   //Boolean if there should be a select all checkbox selectAll:true,
+				  //Boolean if "select all" selects all rows allover the pages selectAllRows:true,
                   //Boolean if all rows are selected on init defaultSelected:false,
                   //Boolean if there shall be a search input